Shopify Review: Is It the Right eCommerce Platform for You? (Read This First)

 User Interface and Usability

-You can also find site-related management tools on the left side of the page, under the Sales Channels menu item.
-From there, you can access blog posts, pages, navigation, and other preferences.
+Site management tools are also on the left side of the view, under the Sales Channels menu item.
+From there, you can access blog posts, pages, navigation, and themes that define your site’s outlook.

 Layout Options